DeaglanBartlett/DeaglanBartlett.github.io/_pages/cv.md

 ======

 Collaborations
+* Organiser, The Royal Society Discussion Meeting on ``Symbolic Regression in the Physical Sciences'', April 2025
-* Referee for A&A, ApJ, IEEE TAI, IEEE TEVC, JCAP, PRL, PRD, The Open Journal of Astrophysics, DiRAC
+* Referee for A&A, ApJ, IEEE TAI, IEEE TEVC, JCAP, PRL, PRD, PLB, The Open Journal of Astrophysics, DiRAC
 * [Learning the Universe](https://www.learning-the-universe.org/) 2022-Present
 * [Aquila Consortium](https://www.aquila-consortium.org/) 2021-Present